 The significance both of the earlier high differential and of its later reduction can be understood only in view of the technical and financial development of the industry.
 The period from 1870 to 1890 saw two great changes, closely connected.
-Largescale production developed with surprising rapidity; combination among refiners promptly ensued.
+Large-scale production developed with surprising rapidity; combination among refiners promptly ensued.
 The essential process of sugar refining did not indeed undergo great changes.
 As before, refining was accomplished by passing the raw sugar through ground boneblack.
-But machinery was applied much more effectively; the scale of operations was enormously enlarged; the capacity of the individual establishment became immensely greater.1 In no modern industry have the economies of the great establishment been more pronounced.
-A single refinery can turn out daily 5,000, 10,000 even 15,000 barrels of refined sugar.
+But machinery was applied much more effectively; the scale of operations was enormously enlarged; the capacity of the individual establishment became immensely greater.93 In no modern industry have the economies of the great establishment been more pronounced.
+A single refinery can turn out daily 5000, 10,000 even 15,000 barrels of refined sugar.
 Were it not for the limitation imposed by the expense of distributing the output over a wide area, it would seem that one vast plant could refine the sugar of the whole United States.
-As it is, there were in 1014 but two refineries on the Pacific coast, three or four on the Gulf coast, half-a-dozen or thereabouts on the eastern seaboard; and among these were a few older ones of comparatively small size, and some newer and larger ones that may be truthfully said between raw sugar and refined.
-To avoid confusion, I shall use "margin" to designate this latter amount, reserving "differential" to indicate the refiner's protection under the several tariff acts.
+As it is, there were in 1914 but two refineries on the Pacific coast, three or four on the Gulf coast, half-a-dozen or thereabouts on the eastern seaboard; and among these were a few older ones of comparatively small size, and some newer and larger ones that may be truthfully said to illustrate the wastes of competition.
+A refinery on the modern scale costs millions of dollars; when ready, and operating to full capacity, it does its work with extraordinary economy; to get it ready, however, in competition with established rivals, is a formidable task.